Radiergummi/autodiscover/README.md

 # php-autodiscover
-Generate a valid autodiscover.xml for outlook clients
+Generates a valid autodiscover.xml for outlook clients

 ### Usage
 Put the *autodiscover*-folder into your webroot.
 Set up a new subdomain (via Hosting control panel or as a vhost using your own webserver) for `autodiscover.example.com`.